 While it is not possible to entirely construct these results from our financial statements, over 98% of our private passenger auto business is in CA, so our total results are reflective of our California results.
 Here is a summary of 2020 results for our California private passenger auto business:

-Our reported UW profit for the year was slightly less than the 5% referenced in the footnote.
+Our reported UW profit for the year is below the 5% referenced in the footnote.
 A 5% UW profit is also the benchmark we used when deciding on what premium credits should be provided.

 We also compare our expenses to the efficiency standards and note that our UW profit was produced at a lower expense ratio than the efficiency standard allows.
 Here is our calculated efficiency standard based on our premium mix.

-Our actual expenses were more than 3% better than the efficiency standard.
+Our actual expenses were more than 3pts better than the efficiency standard.
 Based on the footnote, our expected loss and DCCE ratio would be 62.65%, which is more than 4 points below our loss and DCCE ratio.

-While the premium credits provided may seem small in comparison to the reduction in accidents we saw, our actions have reflected our results fairly.
-The major driver of the difference between the reduction in frequency of accidents is due to severity being much higher than contemplated in our current rates.
+As a result of our withdrawn rate increases, the dynamics of our rating plans and the customer-initiated changes in usage and mileage we have seen steady dec4reases in average premiums throughout the pandemic.

 Our current rates are based on severity results with an average loss date of January 1, 2019.
 Industry fast track and our internal results indicate that severity prior to the pandemic had increased by 6-8%.
+This increase has steepened post pandemic for injury coverages.
 We have also seen that the mix of accidents during the pandemic has shifted to include more severe events on average.
 This had led to large increases in average severity, which coupled with our other actions to reduce premiums

+The premium credits provided to our policyholder reflect a comprehensive look at the overall impact of the pandemic on our results, not only based on frequency, but taking into account decrease in average premium and changes in severity.

 2021 1Q Results

-While we have not published our 1st quarter financial results, our evaluation shows that first quarter results are in line with our full year 20/20 results.
+While we have not published 1st quarter financial results, our evaluation shows that first quarter results are in line with our full year 2020 results.
 Our loss and DCCE ratio is likely a point better than 2020 results, while our AOE and UW expense ratio has increased by roughly 1 point.
-We still our providing our services at an expense ratio below the efficiency standard and our UW profit remain around 4%.
+We are still our providing our services at an expense ratio below the efficiency standard and our UW profit remains around 4%.
+Our 1st quarter average premiums are down by over 3% from 1Q 2020 results.

 We are committed to providing exceptional service to our customers at competitive rates.
 We are also closely monitoring results so that we don’t benefit unduly from the reduction in accidents due to the pandemic.